SalesforceCommerceCloud/commerce-sdk/README.md

 ## What is This

 A monorepo containing packages that generate the Salesforce Commerce SDK.
-Read more about the SDK [here](./packages/generator/README.md) and the tools in this toolkit in the [Packages](#packages) section.
+Read more about the SDK [here](./packages/generator/README.md).

 Visit the [Commerce Cloud Developer Center](https://developer.commercecloud.com/) to learn more about Salesforce Commerce.
 The developer center has API documentation, getting started guides, community forums, and more.